mayan-edms/Mayan-EDMS/docs/chapters/tags.rst

 Tags allow giving documents a binary property.
 Documents can also be tagged with more than one tag.

-Tags are created from the :menuselection:`Tags --> Create` menu.

-To view all created tags use the :menuselection:`Tags --> All` menu.

 Once tagged, documents can be searched by their tags.
 It is also possible to show all the documents tagged with a particular tag via the **Documents** link of each tag.